 PlayStation Vue is a new streaming service from Sony.
 It’s offered to cord-cutters as a way to bypass expensive cable subscriptions, but still enjoy live TV.
 It works on streaming devices, PlayStation consoles, and some mobile devices.
 With plans starting from $30-$40 a month depending on location, it’s more expensive than Sling TV.
 However, like Sling, Vue is offered without a contract.

 With Vue, you can watch NHL online using channels like NBCSN, as well as NBC and FOX in select markets.
 This is the same hockey channel selection that is offered by Sling TV and DIRECTV NOW currently, but Sling and DIRECTV NOW are both more highly recommended by us.
-PlayStation Vue will give you access to the NHL live stream, but really, there are other options we prefer.
+PlayStation Vue will let you stream NHL games, but really, there are other options we prefer.
 You can explore more details in our PlayStation Vue review.

 Enjoy Live NHL Streaming with NHL GameCenter LIVE